 ‘I’m not sure exactly what I did to deserve such praise,’ Dempsey says.
 ‘I had absolutely no idea I was in it until the book was published, but it’s nice to be appreciated by such an incredible artist and writer who’s unquestionably an absolute genius ….
 When you think of something like that, it can really help if I’m getting a bad time off someone.”

 Perseverance and not allowing oneself to be consumed by negativity are consistent themes of Dempsey’s songwriting.
 At the beginning of his career, he said that making music was about saving his own life ….. healing himself.
 These themes are even more pertinent in 2017

 “There’s music for everything; getting up and dancing having a good time, music to think deeply to…you name it, absolutely everything under the sun.
 There’s music for all situations, but my music is about healing and hope”.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Damien Dempsey – Soulsun link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Damien Dempsey – Soulsun link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.